-- library resources, including e-books, on-line journals and databases, which are comprehensive and upto-date; together with assistance from Library staff to enable you to make the best use of these resources - high speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
-There is a wide range of application software available from the Student Public Workstations. - computer accounts which will connect you to a number of learning technologies for example, the Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - standard ICT tools such as Email, secure filestore and calendars. - access to key information through the MySouthampton Student Mobile Portal which delivers timetables, Module information, Locations, Tutor details, Library account, bus timetables etc. while you are on the move. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the Student Services Centre - Enabling Services offering assessment and support facilities (including specialist IT support) if you have a disability, dyslexia, mental health issue or specific learning difficulties - the Student Services Centre (SSC) to assist you with a range of general enquiries including financial matters, accommodation, exams, graduation, student visas and ID cards - Career Destinations, advising on job search, applications, interviews, paid work, volunteering and internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - a range of personal support services : mentoring, counselling, residence support service, chaplaincy, health service - a Centre for Language Study, providing assistance in the development of English language and study skills for non-native speakers.
+- library resources, including e-books, on-line journals and databases, which are comprehensive and up-todate; together with assistance from Library staff to enable you to make the best use of these resources - high speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
+There is a wide range of application software available from the Student Public Workstations. - computer accounts which will connect you to a number of learning technologies for example, the Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - standard ICT tools such as Email, secure filestore and calendars. - access to key information through the MySouthampton Student Mobile Portal which delivers timetables, Module information, Locations, Tutor details, Library account, bus timetables etc. while you are on the move. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the Hartley Library.

+- Enabling Services offering support services and resources via a triage model to access crisis management, mental health support and counselling.
+Support includes daily Drop In at Highfield campus at 13.00 15.00 (Monday, Wednesday and Friday out of term-time) or via on-line chat on weekdays from 14.00 16.00.
+Arrangements can also be made for meetings via Skype. - assessment and support (including specialist IT support) facilities if you have a disability, long term health problem or Specific Learning Difficulty (e.g. dyslexia). - the Student Services Centre (SSC) to assist you with a range of general enquiries including financial matters, accommodation, exams, graduation, student visas, ID cards - Career and Employability services, advising on job search, applications, interviews, paid work, volunteering and internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - Other support that includes health services (GPs), chaplaincy (for all faiths) and 'out of hours' support for students in Halls and in the local community, (18.00-08.00) - A Centre for Language Study, providing assistance in the development of English language and study skills for non-native speakers.

-The Students' Union provides:
+The Students' Union provides

-- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; and provides training and support for all these representatives, whose role is to represent students' views to the University. - · opportunities for extracurricular activities and volunteering - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal - Support for student peer-to-peer groups, such as Nightline.
+- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; SUSU provides training and support for all these representatives, whose role is to represent students' views to the University. - opportunities for extracurricular activities and volunteering - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal - Support for student peer-to-peer groups, such as Nightline.